MiraTherm/miratherm-radiator-thermostat-documentation/software/architecture/README.md

 **ConfigMutex**: Holds configuration settings.

 **SleepLock**: A mechanism utilizing FreeRTOS pre-sleep processing to prevent the STM32WB55 from entering deep sleep while critical tasks (like motor movement or UI interaction) are active.
+It manages a variable containing bitflags `*_LOCK` that represent whether specific operations are ongoing, ensuring the system remains responsive during these periods.

 ### Hardware Abstraction Layer (HAL)
 **Display**: Driver for SH1106 OLED display (128×64) via I²C.